LucasWaelti/kalibr-wiki/Calibrating-the-VI-Sensor.md

         * reprojection errors should be in a normal range (0.1-0.2 px for a good calibration)

 ##4) Collect results
-Both calibrators have written reports to the working directory containing the plots shown during the calibration.
+Both calibrators write reports to the working directory containing the plots shown at the end of the calibration.
 Further a _camchain.yaml_ has been written by the camera calibrator and is extended by the imu-camera calibrator with imu-camera transformations to the file _camchain_cimu.yaml_.
-Please refer to [YAML formats](yaml-formats) page for the format.
+Please refer to the [YAML formats](yaml-formats) page for the format.